-Credential: CERTIFICATE

-Credits: non-credit

-Duration: nine weeks
+Credential: certificate Credits: non-credi Duration: 11 weeks

-The Yukon Fisheries Field Assistant Program (Fish Tech) is an intensive course that gives students the training necessary to find employment in fisheries-related field work.
-In order to make Fish Tech certification available to a wider group of students, the classroom-based portion has been changed to an online format allowing students to complete the classroom component of Fish Tech from community campuses in early spring.
+The Yukon Fisheries Field Assistant Program (Fish Tech) is an intensive 11-week course that gives students training for employment in fisheries-related field work.
+In order to make Fish Tech certification available to a wider group of students, the classroom-based portion is currently being converted to online format in the early spring; allowing students to complete the classroom component of Fish Tech from Community Campuses, or other locations with computer access.